 This is great if you have 10 or more kids in your hunting exercise.
-Create as many groups as you like and assign each group to a colour.
+Create as many groups as you like and assign each group to colour.
 And tell them if they find someone else’s colour they can decide to tell the other group or keep quiet.
 And the group to find all their eggs first wins a special prize.

 - Treasure Egg Hunt

-For this you can use plastic eggs and hide notes inside these eggs.
+For this, you can use plastic eggs and hide notes inside these eggs.
 These notes are hidden clues to finding the next egg.
 And to make things more unique you can create a pirate’s theme to look for treasure.

 - Lucky Draw Egg Hunt

-Use plastic eggs to hide small toys, key rings, stickers, candy, etc. Hidden inside these eggs are little chocolate Easter eggs with numbers on them.
+Use plastic eggs to hide small toys, keyrings, stickers, candy, etc. Hidden inside these eggs are little chocolate Easter eggs with numbers on them.
 Each number can be then used as a lucky draw at the end.
 Write down all the numbers you have used on small pieces of paper and place them in a hat.
 Once the hunt is over, ask the kids to keep the little pieces of paper they find.
 Pick the winning number out of the hat!

 - String-Along Easter Egg Hunt

 Setup 5 – 10 small or tiny baskets with Easter eggs inside.
-Then use different coloured string and tie them together one by one.
+Then use a different coloured string and tie them together one by one.
 Loop them around the stairs, bookshelf, tables, TV, and as many different places in your home you can think off.
 Once ready, the kids will have to follow 1 string to the next.

 - The Maths Egg Hunt

 Hide a piece of paper inside each plastic egg along with some candy.
 Each plastic egg should contain a number between 1 and 7.
 Limit each child to select a certain number of eggs.
 Once the hunt is over, open the eggs and count the numbers inside them.
-Whoever gets the highest number totalled wins a special prize.
+Whoever gets the highest number of totalled wins a special prize.
 Makes sure you put some candy and chocolate inside each egg so everyone wins something.

 - Your Name Here Egg Hunt